berndlosert/agda-base/README.md

 # WIP: Agda base library

 This is an attempt at creating a base library for Agda.
-Unlike the agda-stdlib library, which is designed with proving in mind, this library is meant to be a general purpose "batteries-included" base library.
+Unlike the agda-stdlib library, which is designed with proving in mind (and requires emacs configured with the Agda input method in order to type all those fancy unicode symbols), this library is meant to be a general purpose "batteries-included" base library that doesn't require emacs to use and is keyboard friendly.

 The design is mostly based on GHC's base library, but a lot of ideas were "stolen" from PureScript too.